NethmikaJayasooriya/NethmikaJayasooriya/README.md

 🎓 About Me:

-📚 Currently pursuing a Bachelor's degree in Software Engineering.
+📚 Currently pursuing a Bachelor's degree in Software Engineering. <br/>
-💻 Enthusiastic about coding, problem-solving, and building innovative software solutions.
+💻 Enthusiastic about coding, problem-solving, and building innovative software solutions.<br/>
-🌱 Constantly learning and exploring new technologies and programming languages.
+🌱 Constantly learning and exploring new technologies and programming languages.  <br/>